Inov-8 Roclite G 290 Review

 What Other Trail Running Shoes Should You Consider?

 This shoe retails for roughly average when it comes to an everyday trail trainer, but we think it's a huge step up from that.
 Since it performs well and the traction will last for a long time, we think this shoe presents a pretty great value.
-However, we like the performance of its cousin product a lot better, and if you are in the market for a minimalist shoe, we suggest looking at the Inov-8 Terraultra G 270.
+A shoe like the La Sportiva Bushido II performs similarly, but offers improved underfoot protection for mountainous terrain.
 If you are simply after a fantastic shoe and don't have a specific feature set you are looking for, the Salomon S/Lab Ultra 3 is one of our top recommendations.

 Ad-free.
 Influence-free.
 Powered by Testing.